manriquep/surfs_up/README.md

 ![image](https://user-images.githubusercontent.com/74743437/115158089-7ed01900-a05a-11eb-8b1d-3de5a8bfb71d.png)

 The results show that a surf and ice cream shop would sustain all year round being that the lowest temperature was 56 degrees Fahrenheit.
-Additional queries (Query One and Query Two) show the precipitation for June and December